 State Capitol Building

 Born: Mar 11, 1962

 School(s): Trinity University; University of Wyoming College of Law

-Matt Mead was sworn in as Wyoming’s 32nd governor on January 3, 2011, and was sworn for his second term on January 5, 2015.
+Matt Mead was sworn in as governor of Wyoming on January 3, 2011, and was sworn for his second term on January 5, 2015.

 Since taking office, Mead has put a focus on economic growth, a state energy strategy, consolidation of government services, supporting local government and enhancing infrastructure and creating additional access to high-speed broadband.
 He continues to travel to communities around the state to hear from residents in the places where they live and work.
 He maintains an open door policy in his office at the Capitol Building.

-Mead and Carol have been married for more than 20 years, with Cheyenne as their home.
-They have two school-age children, Mary and Pete.
+Mead and his wife Carol have two school-age children, Mary and Pete.